SellTrack/Fitlife/README.md

  # :video_game: About project
   we have been asked to do the fitness website.
 There will be client and trainer realationship that can track and manage their nutrition and exercise routines.
 Because i have a few experience before in .NET, we thought it will be better we do this project also in .NET.

+  Here is the list of what we achieved in this project

+  * Creating, reading, updating, deleting and linking various databases.

+  * Login system

+  * Webpage customization

+  * CSS editing

+  * Role based system

+  * Password Check

+  * Profile Photo adding editing and viewing

 # Documents